code-423n4/2023-10-wildcat/README.md

 between the two parties already.
 We provide this document/mechanism as an offering to any lenders who want clarity on what process to follow in the event of a failure on behalf of the borrower to repay what is owed.

-This is getting long and rambling, so instead we'll direct you to the [Gitbook](https://wildcat-protocol.gitbook.io) which is even more so.

 ### A More Technical Briefing

 The Wildcat protocol itself coalesces around a single contract - the archcontroller.
 This contract determines which factories can be used, which markets have already been deployed